osrf/buildfarm-tools/playbook/buildfarmer/priorities.md

 This page list categories of priorities where your highest priority is **first** in this page.
 Solve the highest priority problem first when faced with multiple problems.

+If you find any infrastructure problems you might want to take look at [osrf/infrastructure-private playbook](https://github.com/osrf/infrastructure-private/tree/main/playbook) (private repository)

-For how to solve problems, [see the Buildfarmer troubleshooting guide](./troubleshooting.md).
+For how to solve general regression problems you might want to take a look at the playbook on this same repository [Playbook index](../index.md)

 Before that, here are notes that apply within the categories of priorities.